edgarrc/DOTNETCORE-deploy/README.md

 ## Why?

-The last official runtime always contains lots of vulnerabilities and bugs fixes (framework and SO) and, obiviously, the last runtime avaiable, but it doesn't contains previous dotnetcore runtimes.
+The last official runtime always contains lots of vulnerabilities and bugs fixes (framework and SO) and, obiviously, the last runtime available, but it doesn't contains previous dotnetcore runtimes.

 ## My solution